 Professionals in this program place a major emphasis on cultural diversity and working within an interdisciplinary, patient-centered medical home approach.
 It is the belief of the residency that preparing professionals across disciplines for this type of practice also prepares them for practice in virtually any other setting, such as urban or suburban outpatient practice, urban underserved practice, or third world/international medicine.
 Interns are placed in the Behavioral Health Program of the residency continuity care clinic and work hand-in-hand with medical providers across disciplines.
 This program provides integrated behavioral health and mental health services to primary care patients.

 Behavioral health experiences available to psychology interns at Providence Family Medicine Center are broad, comprehensive, and involve an interdisciplinary approach.
 Numerous medical staff, including physicians, nurses, pharmacists and social workers, are available to consult with interns as needed.
 A staff psychiatrist is also available and may provide consultation.
 The focus of treatment is often chronic disease and psychological disorders, including depression, anxiety, posttraumatic stress, and addiction.
+The most commonly occurring mental health issues included depression, anxiety, acculturation difficulties, psychological trauma, and bipolar disorders.
+Specialty clinic experiences are required for each intern, focusing on refugee mental health, geriatrics, chronic pain management, maternal mental health, group medical visits for chronic medical and behavior health issues, and intensive interdisciplinary care.
 Interns at AKFMR are provided with training opportunities that become more challenging and with greater expectations for autonomy over the course of the year.
-Specialty clinic experiences are required for each intern, focusing on refugee mental health, geriatrics, maternal mental health, group medical visits, and intensive interdisciplinary care.
 The primary age group served by the site is adults; however, interns have the opportunity to serve adolescents and families.
 Interns provide services, such as individual/family/group outpatient therapy, consultation with medical providers, crisis intervention, substance abuse screening and brief treatment, and psychological assessment.

 Special Requirements of Applicants

-Sarah Dewane, Ph.D., ABPP- Director of Behavioral Health, Licensed Clinical Psychologist, AK-PIC Training Co-
+–Sarah Dewane, Ph.D., ABPP – Director of Behavioral Health, Licensed Clinical Psychologist, AK-PIC Training Co-Director, Primary Site Supervisor

-Virginia Parret, Ph.D. - Behavioral Scientist, Licensed Clinical Psychologist, AK-PIC Faculty
+–Virginia Parret, Ph.D. – Behavioral Health Faculty, Licensed Clinical Psychologist, AK-PIC Faculty Site Co-Supervisor

 Providence Family Medicine Center/Alaska Family Medicine Residency